source-store/vote/README.md

 *administrator:*
 -------------
-can create / edit users, menu items, restaurants.
+can create / edit users, menu items, restaurants, can view voting results

 *user:*
 ----
-can view / change his profile, view menus and restaurants, perform voting, delete his vote in accordance with the task.
+can view / change himself profile, view menus and restaurants, perform voting, delete his vote in accordance with the task, can view voting results

 REST API